scottaubrey/blog/content/blog/2018-10-03-forever-iterator.md

 ## Fin

 So there you have it.
-Incontrovertible evidence that the goto has a place in infiniately iterating an array in time-sensitive applications.
+Incontrovertible evidence that the goto has a place in infinitely iterating an array in time-sensitive applications.
 Was this one?
 No!
 Of course not.
 It was still fun though?! ;)